Jh-SYSU/MUSE_dev/README.md

 # Usage

 ## Protein and Drug Interaction Predictions
-For EM training (for example, protein-protein interactions):
+For EM training (for example, protein-protein interactions), this step will take around several hours based on your system, number of GPUs or CPUs and IO speed:
 ```
 python trainer_ppi.py --cfg-path configs/ppi.yaml --job-id test_run
 ```